msmalmir/scTRaCT/README.md

 # scTransID v0.1.0

-**scTransID** is a Python package designed for single-cell RNA sequencing data classification using a custom Transformer model.
+**scTRaCT** is a Python package designed for single-cell RNA sequencing data classification using a custom Transformer model.
 The package provides functions for data preprocessing, model training, and evaluation to streamline the process of analyzing cell type classification.

 ![](Images/scTransID_overview.jpg)